NHS Negligence Claims – How Much Compensation Can I Claim?

 NHS medical negligence can happen at any time, be it a mistaken medicine prescription, a routine check-up, an incorrect surgery, an accident, or during the treatment of an illness.
 If you have been the victim of medical negligence, you will be entitled to compensation.
 In fact, the NHS has set up the NHS compensation scheme to cover claims-related expenses.

-NHS negligence is when you have sustained an injury because of the NHS, i.e. when you were in the care of NHS doctors.
+NHS negligence is when you had sustained an injury because of the NHS, i.e. when you were in NHS doctors’ care.
 Medical negligence compensation examples include:

-- You were not warned about the risks of a certain treatment.
+- You were not warned about the risks of a particular treatment.

 - You were given the wrong medication.

 - You were the victim of a misdiagnosis.

 - An NHS doctor failed to diagnose your condition.

 - There was a mistake made during an operation or procedure.

 Within this section of our guide, we wanted to take a moment to shed light on some relevant statistics.
 However, please keep in mind that not all of the statistics provided are in direct relation to negligence.